ovh/docs/pages/platform/public-cloud/become_root_and_change_password/guide.en-asia.md

 To perform certain administrative functions on your server (e.g. installing packages), you'll need to have a high level of user access.
 On Linux servers, this access is called "root".

-**This guide will show you how to become the root user and create a password for the root account.**
+**This guide explains how to become the root user and create a password for the root account.**

 ## Requirements